JanPerret/Individual_detection_in_plant_counts/README.md

 ## Data licence

 The files in the 'data' folder are licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence (CC BY-NC-ND 4.0) ](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode).
+Please contact me if you would like to use this dataset for your own research or teaching.